 How much will it cost to start an LLC in the state of Louisiana?

-The cost of starting an LLC in Louisiana is a $100 filing fee to submit the Articles of Organization to the Louisiana Secretary of State.
+Starting an LLC in Louisiana costs a $100 filing fee to submit the Articles of Organization to the Louisiana Secretary of State.

 Do you have to renew your LLC every year in Louisiana?

-Yes – Each year, an Annual Report will need to be filed, along with a state filing fee of $35 will be sent to the Louisiana Secretary of State’s office.
+Yes – Each year, an Annual Report will need to be filed, along with a state filing fee of $35, which will be sent to the Louisiana Secretary of State’s office.

 Is an LLC the best business structure?